 How do I setup for Town of Beaumont Utility Service?

 As long as you are the owner of the home you can register for utility services.
 You can do so by the following:

-No, the account has to remain under the home owner’s name, as stated in the Utility Bylaw 689-08.
-The home owner has the option of having 2 copies of the utility bill mailed, one to their tenant and one to the home owner.
-It is the home owner’s responsibility to contact the Town Office to setup the utility bill to go the both home owner and tenant.
+No. The account has to remain under the homeowner’s name, as stated in the Utility Bylaw 689-08.
+The homeowner has the option of having two copies of the utility bill mailed, one to themselves and one to the tenant.
+It is the homeowner’s responsibility to contact the Town Office to set up the utility bill to go to both the homeowner and tenant.

 If your consumption is higher than normal, you can expect your bill to be higher also.
 Questions to ask yourself are:

 - Did I have any extra guests in my home?